Kichzo/APMaMs-Frontend/README.md

-# Frontend for SPMaMs
+# Frontend for APMaMs

-This repository contains the front-end implementation of SPMaMs, providing the user interface, navigation, and core visual components for the system.
+This repository contains the front-end implementation of APMaMs, providing the user interface, navigation, and core visual components for the system.